EgleUrl/Solace-Yoga/README.md

 ## Future improvements
 - Make production ready app using gunicorn and NGNIX
 - Integrate HTTPS to ensure security
 - Improve design to make app more compatible with accessibility
+- Reduce the size of imgaes to improve performance